-To conclude, our paper provides a novel empirical study of Edge AI Deployment Strategies, which are mappings of the black-box operators (i.e., Partition, Early Exit, Quantization), and their combinations, onto Edge AI tiers (i.e., Mobile, Edge, Cloud), and their combinations, to analyze the optimal trade-off in terms of latency and accuracy in real-time deployment scenarios.
-The previous studies, as mentioned in Table~\ref{relatedwork}, combine Partitioning with either the Early Exit~\cite{na2023genetic,teerapittayanon2017distributed,zeng2019boomerang,laskaridis2020spinn,matsubara2021neural} or Quantization operator~\cite{li2018auto}.
-In our study, we went one step further and analyzed unexplored combinations among these three operators, like Quantization + Early Exit and Quantization + Early Exit + Partition.
+To conclude, our paper provides a novel empirical study of Edge AI deployment strategies, which are mappings of the black-box operators (i.e., Partitioning, Early Exiting, Quantization), and their combinations, onto Edge AI tiers (i.e., Mobile, Edge, and Cloud), and their combinations, to analyze the optimal trade-off in terms of latency and accuracy in real-time deployment scenarios.
+The previous studies, as mentioned in Table~\ref{relatedwork}, combine Partitioning with either the Early Exiting~\cite{na2023genetic,teerapittayanon2017distributed,zeng2019boomerang,laskaridis2020spinn,matsubara2021neural} or Quantization operator~\cite{li2018auto}.
+In our study, we went one step further and analyzed unexplored combinations among these three operators, like Quantized Early Exit and Quantized Early Exit Partitioned.
 To our knowledge, there is no comprehensive study in previous work (Table~\ref{relatedwork}) on the comparative analysis of these three black-box operators and their specific combinations in the context of Edge AI to decide which operator is optimal in which deployment scenario.
-Secondly, our study in comparison to previous studies (Table~\ref{relatedwork}), evaluates the end-to-end (round trip) latency of the deployment strategies in an Edge AI setup (MEC tiers).
+Secondly, our study in comparison to previous studies (Table~\ref{relatedwork}), evaluates the end-to-end (round trip) latency of the deployment strategies in an Edge AI setup (Mobile, Edge, and Cloud tiers).
 The third contribution is our focus on measuring the latency of deployment strategies across a wide range of varying input (i.e., image) sizes using sequential inference requests (which have not been explored in previous studies).
 This contribution helps in analyzing the impact of input data on the proposed deployment strategies.

-Below, we discuss existing work related to the 3 operator families which we considered in our study.
+Below, we discuss existing work related to the three operator families which we considered in our study.